holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

         entry_hash: EntryHash,
     }

-    // See the section on Entries for the defintion of `EntryType`.
+    // See the section on Entries for the definition of `EntryType`.
     ```

 * `Update`: Mark an existing entry and its creation action as updated by itself.
-In addition to referencing the new entyr, the action data points to the old action and its entry.
+In addition to referencing the new entry, the action data points to the old action and its entry.
 As this is an entry creation action like `Create`, it shares many of the same fields.

     ```rust
     struct Update {